-Shedding light on the long shadow of childhood adversityApril 30th, 2013 in Psychology & Psychiatry /
+Shedding light on the long shadow of childhood adversityApril 30, 2013 in Medicine & Health / Psychology & Psychiatry

 Childhood adversity can lead to chronic physical and mental disability in adult life and have an effect on the next generation, underscoring the importance of research, practice and policy in addressing this issue, according to a Viewpoint in the May 1 issue of JAMA, a theme issue on child health.